 Where necessary, support and advice will also be sought from specialist teachers, an educational psychologist, medical practitioners and/or others, to identify or support specific needs.

 When acute needs are identified in a student, we will liaise with external agencies and plan support programmes for that child.
 We will work with parents/carers to create the plan and review it on a regular basis.
+In these cases a health and safety risk assessment maybe needed.

 15 Safeguarding